jncc/scottish-lidar/README.md

     yarn upgrade --latest

-The parcel-plugin-bundle-visualiser package creates a visual report on bundle size.
+You can install the `parcel-plugin-bundle-visualiser` package to create a visual report on bundle size.
 Build without source maps so they don't confuse matters, and view the output file in `dist/report.html`.

     yarn build --no-source-maps

+Don't commit this change or you'll end up with `report.html` in the production build.

 Deployment
 ----------